ashhdubey/ashhdubey/README.md

 ### 🧠 About Me

 🎓 BCA Student from Prayagraj, India
-💻 Backend enthusiast with a love for Java, Spring Boot & MySQL
-🚀 Constantly learning, building, and refining real-world applications
+💻 Backend enthusiast with a love for Java, Spring Boot & DataBases 🚀 Constantly learning, building, and refining real-world applications
 🎯 Focused on writing clean code, scalable logic, and meaningful software